seekumuran/MuleNetX/README.md

 ## The Problem

 A table of transactions tells you what happened.
 A transaction topology graph tells you what's *structurally happening* — who connects to whom, where flow concentrates, what the shape of the activity implies.
 Most financial crime tools give you the table.
-MuleNetX gives you the graph.

 Money doesn't move randomly.
 Layering schemes produce long chains.
 Smurfing creates dense funnels of small-value inputs converging on single destinations.
 Fan-out attacks radiate from one source to dozens of accounts in burst patterns.
 These shapes are recognizable — if you render them at the right level of abstraction.

 MuleNetX is a graph-powered intelligence dashboard that makes these shapes visible: force-directed, zoomable, edge-weighted, risk-propagated, and forensically legible.